rembik/dehydrated-hetzner-hook/README.md

-# Hetzner hook for `dehydrated`
+# `DEPRECATED` Hetzner hook for `dehydrated`

+*This hook is considered deprecated after being integrated into the Python DNS library [lexicon](https://github.com/AnalogJ/lexicon).*

 This is a hook for the [Let's Encrypt](https://letsencrypt.org/) ACME client [dehydrated](https://github.com/lukas2511/dehydrated) (previously known as `letsencrypt.sh`) that allows you to use [Hetzner Robot](https://www.hetzner.com/registrationrobot) or [Hetzner konsoleH](https://www.hetzner.com/domainregistration) DNS to respond to `dns-01` challenges.
 Requires Python and Hetzner account credentials (specifed as environment variables).
+This hook is deprecated

 ## Precondition
 ```shell